 If the Board approves your service-connected disability benefit, your benefit is calculated as though you had 20 years of Pension Service or your actual years of service, whichever is greater.
 Your benefit will be the greater of your calculated disability benefit, as described above, or a minimum benefit amount based on 20 years of Pension Service.
-Effective January 1, 2002, the minimum benefit is \$2,200 per month (\$110 times 20 years of Pension Service, even if you have fewer than 20 years of Pension Service).
+The minimum benefit is \$2,200 per month (\$110 times 20 years of Pension Service, even if you have fewer than 20 years of Pension Service).

-If you are approved for a non-service connected disability benefit, you will receive the greater of your calculated disability benefit based on your actual years of Pension Service or a pro-rated minimum benefit.
+If you are approved for a non-service connected disability benefit, you will receive the greater of your calculated disability benefit based on your actual years of Pension Service or a prorated minimum benefit.